|

 Frequently Asked Questions

-5. Is interest on NRO account taxable?
+3. Is NRO account interest taxable?